Toricane/agenthub_operators/docs/trello_card_creator.md

 - `created_card`: A JSON string representing the created card object.

 # Functionality
 The `run_step` function is responsible for the main logic of the operator.
-It reads the list ID from the parameters, and the name, description, and label IDs from the inputs.
-It also retrieves the API key and token from the AI context.
-It then calls the `create_card` helper function with the necessary parameters to create the card.
+The list ID is read from the parameters, while the name, description, and label IDs are read from the inputs.
+The API key and token are retrieved from the AI context.
+Finally, the `create_card` helper function is called with the necessary parameters to create the card.

 The `create_card` function constructs and sends the payload for creating a card in the specified list using the Trello API.
 If the card creation is successful, the created card object is returned as a JSON string.
-If an error occurs during the process, the error message from the Trello API is logged and returned as the output.
+If an error occurs during the process, the error message from the Trello API is logged and there is no output.